GeoNode/geonode/docs/devel/workshops/index.rst

             run_setup_hooks()

-Now we can add the "patch_resource_base" method to the AppConfig and execute it from the ready method as follows:
+Now we will add the "patch_resource_base" method to the AppConfig and execute it from the ready method as follows:

 .. code-block:: python